 I have a friend who informed me he was thinking of taking up snowshoeing and planned to hike on a nearby cross-country ski trail.
 I responded by saying, “Ah, that’s not a good idea.”
 I also cross-country ski and know that skiers do not appreciate snowshoe tracks through their trails.

 Similarly, remember to step to the side of the trail when taking a break.
-Additionally, when hiking during all seasons, hikers going downhill have the right of way since they are typically traveling at a faster speed.
+Additionally, when hiking during all seasons, hikers going downhill have the right of way since they are typically traveling faster.

 Practice Leave No Trace Principles